 An easier way to illustrate this is by saying the things you own, minus what you owe, equal your overall worth.
 When viewing this report, it will quickly show you if your organization owes more than it owns.

-2. Income Statement (Statement of Activities)
+Income Statement (Statement Of Activities)

 Income – Expense = Net Income (Increase in Net Assets)

 The statement of functional expenses is where fund accounting really begins to shine.
-This report shows not only how much money you’ve spent, but breaks each expense down by fund and category.
+Furthermore, this report shows not only how much money you’ve spent, but breaks each expense down by fund and category.
 For instance, it would show the total administrative costs across your entire organization, and how much each fund has spent using these accounts.
 Assuming you have created an effective chart of accounts and recorded everything properly, these reports should be very simple to create.